 You can write on any topic related to preparedness that you think would be of interest to SurvivalBlog readers.
 To be eligible, an article must be an original work of at least 1,500 words.
 (A 3,000-word to 7,000-word article length is ideal.
 We do allow very long articles (up to 10,000 words), but we will serialize them, as the editors see fit.)

 Be sure to thoroughly proofread your article, and have at least one friend or relative proofread it, as well!

 All writings must be original works and the copyright will become the property of SurvivalBlog.

-Once your article has been posted at SurvivalBlog, you cannot submit it elsewhere!
+Once your article has been submitted to SurvivalBlog, you cannot submit it elsewhere!
 Do not send us articles that you have already posted or submitted elsewhere.
 (Unless you own–or have regained–full copyright.)

 We reserve the right to edit articles for length, grammar, spelling, punctuation and to excise any portions that are off-topic.
 We reserve the right to post only those articles that we deem “blogworthy.”

-You can only be awarded one of the top three prizes once per year.
+You can only be awarded one of the top three prizes again after a 12-month interval.

 Articles that are promotional are not eligible for judging in the contest.